canjs/canjs/docs/can-guides/commitment/recipes/credit-card-advanced/credit-card-advanced.md

 ### What you need to know

-- [can-kefir] adds a [can-kefir/emitterProperty] method that returns a Kefir property, but also adds a value and error method that calls the property's emitter object.
-The end result is a single object that has methods of a stream, property and emitter.
+- [can-kefir] adds a [can-kefir/emitterProperty] method that returns a Kefir property, but also adds an `emitter` object with with `.value()` and `.error()` methods.
+The end result is a single object that has methods of a stream and property access to its emitter methods.

   ```js
   var Kefir = require("can-kefir");